Joe’s Blog: A warm-up on the way (TUE-3/28)

+Temperatures through yesterday are running about 3° below average, and today won’t help that cause at all with another day of highs about 10° below average.

-The good news is that there is some better warmth coming…70s for more than a few days and aside from Saturday, which will be cooler and blustery…the overall pattern starting Thursday is milder and not many will complain about that at all I don’t think.
+The good news is that there is some better warmth coming…70s for more than a few days aside from Saturday, which will be cooler and blustery.
+The overall pattern starting Thursday is milder, and not many will complain about that at all I don’t think.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++